-Benjamin Netanyahu is married to Sarah, with whom he has two sons.
-He has been married twice before and also has a daughter from his first marriage.
+Benjamin Netanyahu is married to Sara, with whom he has two sons.
+He has been married twice before and has a daughter from his first marriage.
 In 2009, he became a grandfather for the first time.

 On February 14, 2018, Israel Police announced that there was sufficient evidence indicating Netanyahu took bribes in two separate cases and acted "against public interests."

 This is the first time in 23 years that the prime minister's choice for the position was rejected